BaiyangZhang/oldBlog/_drafts/2023-05-29-Note-on-Quantization-of-Skyrme-Model.md

 $$
 Usually the 't Hooft expansion is defined to be the limit $N\to \infty$ with $\lambda$ kept fixed.

-It is said that *counting rules suggest that baryons may emerge as solitons in large QCD theory.*
+It is said that *counting rules suggest that baryons may emerge as solitons in large QCD theory.* The large $N$ theory of mesons, at low energy, reduces to non-linear sigma model, but how?
+And what does the Wess-Zumino coupling has to do with it?

+Let $N_ {f}=2$.